Sanskaras are impressions of duality. Sanskaras mean impressions of our good or bad actions. –Meher Baba

 Sanskaras in general are called prarabdha sanskaras.
-Prarabdha literally means of destiny.
+Prarabdha literally means “Destiny.”
 These are applied to the whole universe in evolution from the state of a minute atom to the state of God-Realization.
 Prarabdha sanskaras are those that help the soul gain consciousness in order to go through evolution – from the very beginning to the very end – to attain unity.

 The prarabdha impressions which govern the whole universe of duality are of greed and its opposite; of anger and its opposite; of all bad and of all good thoughts, words and deeds.
 Good sanskaras, bad sanskaras – both are prarabdha.

 If you see yourself in a dream in which you enjoy becoming the queen, it continues for a long time, and if, all of a sudden, you see in the dream a snake attacking you, you wake up – both the good and bad dreams disappear.
 Here it was good at first – of enjoying becoming queen, and then the bad – of a snake attacking you.
 This is bad overlapping good.
 Both disappear on waking; so either the bad must overlap the good, or the good overlap the bad.
-But if already the soul has gathered impressions of greed, of anger, of lust – now they must be overlapped by their opposites – generosity, love, peace.
+But if already the soul has gathered impressions of greed, of anger, of lust – now they must be overlapped by their opposites – generosity, love and peace.

 In the second instance, of service: when you think not of yourself, but of others, the thought about your own ego is replaced by thinking of others and gradually you forget yourself in serving others.